Community Development

 Another important program under the TXCDBG is the Planning and Capacity Building Fund.
 This fund provides grant money for local planning activities.
 It has the same eligibility requirements as the CDBG fund.
 The planning process undertaken with these funds should result in an improved local capacity to identify long and short-term needs and to develop strategies to address identified community needs.

-Contact HOTCOG today to learn how you can benefit from the CDBG!
+Contact Dorthy Jackson at HOTCOG today to learn how you can benefit from the CDBG!